-- Datacamp is providing free access to their full library of analytics and coding online tutorials - You will have free access for 6 months (Usually \$25 USD/mo) - Online tutorials include short exercises and videos to help you learn R - I have assigned some limited materials via a Datacamp class - These count towards participation - Sign up through the link on eLearn!
+- Datacamp is providing free access to their full library of analytics and coding online tutorials - You will have free access for 6 months (Usually \$25 USD/mo) - Online tutorials include short exercises and videos to help you learn R - I have suggested some limited materials via a Datacamp class - These are entirely optional - If you are struggling with coding, do make use of this resource! - Sign up through the link on eLearn - Make sure you sign up in the first week of the class! - You are encouraged to go beyond the assigned materials